 Step 5 – Submit I-829 Submission

-- Once I-829 petition is approved, investor may receive a permanent green card.
+- Once the I-829 petition is approved, the investor may receive a permanent green card.

-- Principal might be repaid to each investor after the loan matures.
+- The principal might be repaid to each investor after the loan matures.